-If she isn’t already, your new puppy will soon be exploring and sniffing every nook and cranny of your place.
+If they aren’t already, your new puppy will soon be exploring and sniffing every nook and cranny of your place.
 It’s how dogs get used to their surroundings.
 Here are a few essentials – things that will help you make your new housemate feel right at home in your home.

-Crate – Odds are, your new puppy will come home in her new crate.
+Crate – Odds are, your new puppy will come home in their new crate.
 They’re important for helping your new roommate feel safe.
-And it gives her a place to call her own.
+And it gives them a place to call their own.

 Collar and Leash – Get your puppy a lightweight adjustable collar.
 They’re comfortable and can be lengthened to allow for growth.
 Attach a retractable leash and your puppy enjoys a feeling of freedom when out for walks.

 Of course, puppies are naturally curious.
 So a fixed leash is a good idea too.
 Get two leashes – one for the car and another to keep in the house for walks.

 Identification Tag – You know who your new friend is, but not everyone does.
 That’s why ID tags are so important.
 Attach them to your puppy’s collar and, if puppy gets lost, it’ll be much easier to be reunited.